sb-ai-lab/Sim4Rec/README.md

 # Simulator

-Simulator is framework for training and evaluating recommendation algorithms on real or synthetic data.
-Framework is based on pyspark library to work with big data.
+Simulator is a framework for training and evaluating recommendation algorithms on real or synthetic data.
+The framework is based on the pyspark library for working with big data.
-As a part of simulation process the framework incorporates data generators, response functions and other tools, that can provide flexible usage of simulator.
+As part of the simulation process, the framework includes data generators, response functions and other tools that allow flexible use of the simulator.

 # Table of contents